Pelvic floor muscle training exercisesKegel exercises

 - Women with urinary stress incontinence

-- Men with urinary stress incontinence after prostate surgery
+- Men with urinary stress incontinence, most often after prostate surgery

 - People who have fecal incontinence